-Our users were excited about the Xert’s Adaptive Training Advisor (XATA) when we launched it in January 2017; it helped them choose the workouts they should do now to deliver them to their goal date for their best performance ever.
-But many asked us the question: “What training should I do tomorrow, and the day after that, and later this week?”.
+When the Xert Adaptive Training Advisor (XATA) was first launched it helped users know what workout they should do now to deliver them to their best performance by their goal date.
+But what about “tomorrow, and the day after that, and next week“?

 How the Adaptive Planner Works

-The Adaptive Planner works in the same way that the The Xert Adaptive Training Advisor is a smart training recommendation engine that factors in many variables obtained from analysis of...
-More works on your My Fitness page, providing advice based on the athlete’s completed activities and any planned activities.
+The Adaptive Planner works in the same way that the Xert Adaptive Training Advisor works on your My Fitness page, providing advice based on the your completed activities and any planned activities.

 Let’s take a simple example to illustrate.
-Let’s say we would like to plan a workout for tomorrow at 7am.
+Let’s say we’d like to plan a workout for tomorrow at 7am.
 Here is what our planner looks like right now:

 Creating your Plan for the Week